heche-psb/fossiler/README.md

 **Age Justification:** The age of the sedimentary rock was estimated Pennsylvanian.
 Thus, we adopted the age 323.6 - 298.75 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:leaves: **${\text{\color{brown} Fossil \ No.07}}$**

+**Brief Desription:** The oldest fossil found in Schizaeales.

+**Age Bounds:** 323.6 - 298.75 mya.

+**Taxon & Specimen & Rock:** *Senftenbergia pennaeformis*, coalified macrofossil, Stewart Mazon Creek and Linopteris obliqua zone, Chieftain No.20 Flora of Vigo County, Busseron Sandstone Member, Shelburn Formation, Indiana, Carboniferous of the United States.

+**Phylogenetic Justification:** As shown in the Figure 2 (Boneham 1974), the pinnules have a triangular shape but are longer than those reported for *Dactylotheca plumosa* (Artis) Zeiller whose outline *Senftenbergia pennaeformis* Brongniart otherwise resembles.
+We accepted the classification of *Senftenbergia pennaeformis* Brongniart.

+**Age Justification:** The age of Chieftain No.20 Flora of Vigo County was estimated as Upper Allegheny or lower-most Conemaugh.
+Thus, we adopted the Pennsylvanian age 323.6 - 298.75 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:leaves: **${\text{\color{brown} Fossil \ No.08}}$**

+**Brief Desription:** The oldest fossil found in Salviniales.

+**Age Bounds:** 132.6 - 125.77 mya.

+**Taxon & Specimen & Rock:** *Crybelosporites striatus*, spore-pollen, Alam El-Beuib Member, Burg El-Arab Formation, West Tiba-1, Assemblage Zone PII, Sample 9, Cretaceous of Egypt.

+**Phylogenetic Justification:** (Mahmoud and Moawad 2000) reported and identified the spore-pollen *Crybelosporites striatus* based on palynology.

+**Age Justification:** *Crybelosporites striatus* was unearthed at Ephedripites-Aequitriradites verrucosus Assemblage Zone PII, whose age was estimated as Hauterivian based on the recovered palynomorphs.
+Thus, we adopted the age 132.6 - 125.77 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 ## Upper Limits